1 Bg 11-1972: The Universal Form

 > concluded revealing His universal form and informed Arjuna

-> sudurdarsam is used, indicating that Krsna's two-
+> durdarsam is used, indicating that Krsna's two-handed form

-> handed form is still more confidential.
-One may be able to
+> is still more confidential.
+One may be able to see the

-> see the universal form of Krsna by adding a little tinge of
+> universal form of Krsna by adding a little tinge of

-> devotional service to various activities like penance,
+> devotional service to various activities like penances,

-> Vedic study and philosophical speculation, etc. It may be
+> Vedic study and philosophical speculation.
+It may be

 > that has already been explained.
 Still, beyond that

-> universal form, the form of Krsna as a two-handed man
+> universal form, the form of Krsna with two hands

 > is still more difficult to see, even for demigods like